deepanrajm/arduino/Bluetooth_to_Bluetooth_Communication/Readme.txt

 4. Leds

+Note: I have included extra logic, that is nothing but a swtich to swtich on this mode.

 Bluetooth to bluetooth communication happens only when it is paired.

 Upload the code in two arduinos and it will run perfectly.